kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/04 - Should fortune telling be a real job/04 - Should fortune telling be a real job.md

 - **If it’s entertainment** (fortune cookies, horoscopes, etc.) — let people vibe.
 No one thinks a cookie controls fate.
 - **If it’s grifting** — like selling “curse removals” for 10,000 or making health claims with a crystal ball — **that’s fraud**, and yeah, governments should step in.
 - **If it preys on trauma or mental health**, definitely regulate.
-Some folks are vulnerable, and fake hope is still exploitation.
+Some people are vulnerable, and fake hope is still exploitation.